Our Theological Commission

 David Rudolph is the Director of the Messianic Jewish Studies program at The Kings University in Southlake, Texas.

-Lee Spitzer (Baptist, US)
+Lee Spitzer (Protestant/Baptist, US)

 Lee B. Spitzer is Affiliate Professor of Church History at Northern Seminary in Chicago and Historian for the Baptist World Alliance.
 He is the retired General Secretary of the American Baptist Churches USA.